isaacafrifa/isaacafrifa/README.md

 <h2 align="center">Well, hello there! 👋🏾 I'm Afrifa. </h2>

 I started out as an android developer and now a huge fan of **Java Spring Boot** and **React JS**.
-I'm a published Researcher and hold an MSc in Software Engineering.
-Currently, working as a Lead Developer and consider myself an 'eternal student' in the world of Tech.
+I'm a published researcher and hold an MSc in Software Engineering.
+Currently, working as a Developer and consider myself an 'eternal student' in the world of Tech.

-You should also check out my [BitBucket](https://bitbucket.org/mrBlo)
+You should also check out my [BitBucket](https://bitbucket.org/mrblo)

 - 🔭 I’m currently working on some Microservices.